lang/unicode_utils/README.txt

-= Unicode Utils

-More Unicode aware string manipulation for Ruby 1.9.
+= Unicode Utils - Unicode algorithms for Ruby 1.9

-== Installing

 Install with RubyGems: